 Phone: Main office: (303) 317-4157; Adams County: 303-637-7761; Arapahoe County: 303-799-3977; Broomfield County: 720-887-2179

 Phone: Denver County: 720-865-9159; Denver Human Services: 720-944-1381

 Legal advocacy and direct court support (not legal representation) to victims of domestic violence and abuse.
 Legal advocates provide victims with paperwork they need to petition for a protection order, help them prepare to go to court without an attorney, attend hearings with the victim, and help arrange service of court documents to the defendant.
+Services also include safety and survival planning and phone support.
 For more information on their services, see their website here: http://psghelps.org/what-we-do/

 Mailing: 1649 Downing Street